DeepCoT: Deep Continual Transformers for Real-Time Inference on Data Streams: Extended related work

 \subsection{Continual Transformers}

-The Continual Transformers \cite{Hedegaard23cont_trans} make use of two different types of Continual Inference attention blocks.
-The \textbf{Retroactive Attention} performs inference steps by being retroactively updated with the information from the new token to the older tokens of the attention window stored in memory, and by rolling the new token into the memory matrices.
-The \textbf{Single Output Attention} performs inference steps without updating the previous elements.
+The Continual Transformers \cite{Hedegaard23cont_trans} make use of \textbf{two different Continual Inference attention blocks}.
+The Retroactive Attention performs inference steps by being retroactively updated with the information from the new token to the older tokens of the attention window stored in memory, and by rolling the new token into the memory matrices.
+The Single Output Attention performs inference steps without updating the previous elements.
 This is useful when only the last output of the token is required.
 In this case, the attention block simply performs the attention update corresponding to the last token, and rolls the corresponding elements of that token for future inference steps, without any retroactive updates.

 Both of these attention blocks produce identical outputs to those of the regular attention \cite{Vaswani17transformer}.
-However, this does not hold for deeper Continual Transformers, because the first layer outputs different tokens than the previous iterations.
-This renders the memory matrices of subsequent continual layers obsolete, forcing a complete attention step identical to that of the regular attention.
+However, this does not hold for deeper Continual Transformers, because the first layer outputs different tokens than the previous iterations. \textbf{This renders the memory matrices of subsequent continual layers obsolete}, forcing a complete attention step identical to that of the regular attention.
 The Single Output Attention can be used in the last Transformer layer, because we only require the output of the newest token.
-As such, the authors proposed the following architecture for multi-layer Continual Transformers: \begin{itemize} \item For one-layer encoder models, the Single Output Attention is used. \item For two-layer encoder models, the Retroactive Attention is used in the first Transformer layer, and the Single Output Attention is used in the last layer. \item For larger encoder models, the Retroactive Attention is used in the first layer and the Single Output Attention is used in the last layer.
+As such, the authors proposed the following architecture for multi-layer Continual Transformers: \begin{itemize} \item For one-layer encoder models, the Single Output Attention is used. \item For two-layer encoder models, the Retroactive Attention is used in the first Transformer layer, and the Single Output Attention is used in the last layer.
+This Retroactive Attention is not fully continual as it needs to remove the effect of the old token, \textbf{degrading significantly the speedup gains} compared to the Single Output Attention. \item For larger encoder models, the Retroactive Attention is used in the first layer and the Single Output Attention is used in the last layer.
 All intermediate blocks are non-continual layers, essentially leading to a non-Continual Inference architecture, as the attention windows need to be processed from scratch for all the intermediate layers of the architecture. \end{itemize}